SMOLKEYS/yellow-java/README.md

 > <sub>Yes, you can build the mod for Android in Android.</sub>

-1. Run `setup-sdk.sh` in the mod's root directory with `./setup-sdk.sh`. **This will only work in a Bash shell.**
+1. Run `setup-android.sh` in the mod's root directory with `./setup-sdk.sh`. **This will only work in a Bash shell.**
   1.5.
 If it returns a permission denied error, `chmod 755 setup-sdk.sh` then run it again.
 2. Restart Termux.
-3. Go to the mod directory and run `./gradlew deploy`.
+3. Go back to the mod directory and run `./gradlew deploy`.
 This should build a multiplatform JAR compatible for both Android and Desktop.
 By getting this far you should at least know how to import it.

 ---